MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/windows-10-servicing-dashboard-empty.md

 ## Resolution

-If the service connection point is running in **Offline** mode, use the [service connection tool](/mem/configmgr/core/servers/manage/use-the-service-connection-tool) to download and import updates that include the Admin UI content payload.
+If the service connection point is running in Offline mode, use the [service connection tool](/mem/configmgr/core/servers/manage/use-the-service-connection-tool) to download and import updates that include the Admin UI content payload.

-If the service connection point is running in Online mode, review the DmpDownloader log for descriptions of failures that occur when you try to access the payload URL.
+If the service connection point is running in Online mode, review DmpDownloader.log for failures that occur when accessing the payload URL.
 To work around the issue, follow these steps:

 1. Download the *ConfigMgr.AdminUIContent.cab* file from [https://go.microsoft.com/fwlink/?LinkID=619849](https://go.microsoft.com/fwlink/?LinkID=619849).
 2. Copy the ConfigMgr.AdminUIContent.cab file to the top-level site server.